webrtc-security/webrtc-security.github.io/index.md

 **The Debate**

-It is generally accepted that DTLS-SRTP should be the madatory and default option for the encryption of WebRTC media.
-What is being questioned is whether other mechanisms, namely SDES, should be utilised to provide backward compatability.
+It is generally accepted that DTLS-SRTP should be the mandatory and default option for the encryption of WebRTC media.
+What is being questioned is whether other mechanisms, namely SDES, should be utilised to provide backward compatibility.

-From the compatibility persepctive, Google's Chrome browser provides support for both SDES and DTLS-SRTP.
-Mozilla's Firefox on the other hand only implementes DTLS-SRTP.
+From the compatibility perspective, Google's Chrome browser provides support for both SDES and DTLS-SRTP.
+Mozilla's Firefox on the other hand only implements DTLS-SRTP.

 <span class="reference">References: [[11](#ref.11)] [[12](#ref.12)]</span>